inbo/data-publication/README.md

-# Open data publication of INBO biodiversity data
+# Open biodiversity data publication by the INBO

 ## Rationale